ZeroDeadDrop/ZeroDeadDrop/README.md

 No accounts.
 No uploads.
 No telemetry.
 No trust required.

-Just open the file — works offline forever.
+Just open the file and works offline.

 ## Why you should actually use it